 Self-Sterile Isn't a Flaw, It's a Strategy

-Many fruit tree varieties reject their own pollen at a genetic level, a mechanism that evolved to force genetic diversity rather than let a tree just pollinate itself.
-No matter how many flowers and bees show up, a self-sterile variety planted alone will never set fruit without a genuinely different, compatible variety blooming nearby.
+Many fruit tree varieties reject their own pollen at a genetic level.
+The mechanism is called self-incompatibility, and it works through a set of genes known as S-alleles: if a pollen grain carries the same S-allele as the flower it lands on, the flower's tissue recognizes it as "self" and blocks the pollen tube before it can reach the ovary.
+It evolved to force genetic diversity rather than let a tree just fertilize itself generation after generation.
+No matter how many flowers and bees show up, a self-incompatible variety planted alone will never set fruit without a genuinely different, compatible variety blooming nearby to supply pollen with a different S-allele.

 Bloom Timing Matters as Much as the Variety Itself